Data-Mechanics/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 Besides, crime analysis for those results is present by clicking on `Crime analysis` button.
 User could get the crime ratio of certain block in the total crime number for different month/year:
 ![crime-analysis](http://datamechanics.io/data/minteng_zhidou/web_pages/7_crime-analysis.png)

-The second new feature/component is under `statistical analysis`.
+The second new feature/component is under `Statistical Analysis` part.
 We randomly choose 30 blocks and use [D3.js](https://d3js.org/) to show four grades for each block in a bar chart:
 ![grades](http://datamechanics.io/data/minteng_zhidou/web_pages/9_grade1.png)

 To study on the relationship between these four attributes, correlation coefficient and p-value were calculated based on these 30 random blocks: